shubhamDev73/3D/README.md

 This is a very basic implementation of a 3D modelling and rendering system.

+The entire system is divided in 2 sub-systems: 3D modelling sub-system and rendering sub-system.

-The Python module is used for creating 3D models and basic visualization of the 3D models made, and to export it to be used by the WebGL rendering module.
+Python module is used for creating the 3D modelling sub-system, which creates 3D models and provides basic visualization of those models, and exports it to be used by the rendering sub-system.

-The exported 3D model is used in `webgl.html` and rendered using WebGL library for web browsers.
+WebGL graphics library is used in the rendering sub-system to render the exported 3D model in web browsers.
 This is used as it requires no installation (already built-in in most modern day browsers) while still exposing core graphics functionality such as transformations, lighting and shader coding.

-3D model is exported as an array of vertices, indices referring to those vertices, and colors assigned to those vertices in a .js format to be used as variables in the `webgl.html` page.
+3D model is exported as an array of vertices, indices referring to those vertices, and colors assigned to those vertices in a js format to be used as variables in the `webgl.html` page.

 ## Installation and running

 The python module of this program was written in `Python 3.7.4`, using tkinter library for creating the UI.
-This already comes in-built with most python installations.
+This already comes built-in with python 3 installations.

-WebGL is used for rendering the exported 3D model on the web browser, which comes in-built and is supported by most major browsers.
+WebGL is used for rendering the exported 3D model on the web browser, which is supported by most major browsers and comes in-built.
 [Click here](https://get.webgl.org/) to see if your browser supports WebGL or not.

 To run the program, first run `python main.py` to create the 3D model.
-After creating the model, select it (selected model will appear as red), and press Export to export it in js format to be used by webgl module.
+After creating the model, select it (selected model will appear as red), and press Export to export it in js format to be used by rendering module.

 Then, open `webgl.html` page using a web browser which supports WebGL, to see the 3D model rendered live.